kushwahshivam/Java-Learning/threads_configuration_based_on_cpu_cores.md

 ## Resources for Further Reading

-- "Java Concurrency in Practice" for insights on thread management.
 - Research on Amdahl's Law for understanding parallel processing limits.
 - Consider using profiling tools specific to your development environment to measure performance and thread efficiency.